guillermooo/sublime-undocs/source/extensibility/packages.rst

 and the one in :file:`{Shipped Packages}` will be ignored.

-Any file in :file:`{Packages/Something}` takes precedence over any identically named file in :file:`Installed Packages/Something.sublime-package` archive.
+Any file in :file:`{Packages/Something}` takes precedence over any identically named file in :file:`Installed Packages/Something.sublime-package`.

 See also :ref:`overriding-packages`.